farhansCode/SweetEscape/README.md

 # Sweet Escape

 **Sweet Escape** is a 3D corridor-style game built using Unity.
-The player navigates through a candy world, dodging obstacles and collecting power-ups to escape and rack up a high score.
+The player navigates through a candy world, dodging obstacles and collecting power-ups to escape death and rack up a high score.

 ---